apioo/fusio-docs/docs/bootstrap.md

 # Conclusion

-This was a first basic example how to create a simple API endpoint with Fusio.
-Fusio provides then out of the box many features to build a great API product, in short we try to provide all features of a modern API solution which you also find at most popular developer portals.
-Since Fusio can solve many use cases we have structured our documentation into three parts:
+This was a first basic example on how to create a simple API endpoint with Fusio.
+Fusio provides then out of the box many features to build a great API product.
+We try to provide all features of a modern API solution which you also find at most popular developer portals.
+Since Fusio can solve many use cases, we have structured our documentation into three parts:

 * [Use-Cases](use_cases)